zhishi-project/zhishi-backend/README.md

     git clone git@github.com:andela-iamadi/zhishi-backend.git
   ```

-  Install the following your machine incase you do not have them:
+  Install the following to your machine incase you do not have them:

 -  RVM
    ```